 • An investment linked annuity also provides an element of mortality protection.

-• Your income is not guaranteed and can fall as well as rise as its dependant on the growth of the underlying investments compared to your assumed growth rate.
+• Your income is not guaranteed and can fall as well as rise as it's dependent on the growth of the underlying investments compared to your assumed growth rate.

 • Investment linked annuities are not as flexible as other invested retirement income options such as flexi-access drawdown.